Tight Quantum Lower Bound for Approximate Counting with Quantum States: Introduction

 \begin{thm} Consider a quantum algorithm that distinguishes whether the input set $x\subseteq [n]$ has size $k$ or $k'=(1+\eps)k$.
 For simplicity, we assume that $n\ge 5k$ and $1/k\le\eps\le 1$.
-The algorithm has copies of the state $\psi_x$ and has access to the reflecting, the state-generating, and the membership oracles (and their inverses).
-Let us denote by $\ell$ the number of copies of $\psi_x$ the algorithm has, and by $\ell'$ the number of executions of the state-generating oracle.
-Then, in order to solve the problem, the algorithm should \footnote{In the following, we outline priority of our logical operations using different levels of indentation.} \begin{itemize} \item either have \( \displaystyle \Omega\sC[\min\sfigB{k,\; \frac{\sqrt{k}}\eps,\; \frac{n}{k\eps^2} } ] \) copies of the state $\psi_x$;
+Suppose the algorithm uses $\ell$ copies of the state $\psi_x$ from~\rf{eqn:psix} and executes the membership, the state-generating, and the reflecting oracles or their inverses $\QM$, $\QG$, and $\QR$ times, respectively.
+Then, in order to solve the problem, the resource consumption of the algorithm has to satisfy at least one of the eight conditions in \rf{tbl:main}. \end{thm}